pjq/ChitChat/README.md

-# chatgpt_flutter
+# ChatGPT App

-A ChatGPT Mobile Flutter project.
+A ChatGPT Flutter project.
+We want to do some reach about the ChatGPT Capability, and what will be in the future

+It will support
+- Android
+- iOS
+- Web
+- etc

 ## Getting Started